-Roads go ever ever

-Under cloud and under star,

-Yet feet that wandering have gone

-Turn at last to home afar.
+Roads go ever ever on Under cloud and under star, Yet feet that wandering have gone Turn at last to home afar.

-Eyes that fire and sword have seen

-And horror in the halls of stone

-Look at last on meadows green

-And trees and hills they long have known.
+Eyes that fire and sword have seen And horror in the halls of stone Look at last on meadows green And trees and hills they long have known.

 Gandalf looked at him.
-"My dear Bilbo!" he said.
-"Something is the matter with you!
-You are not the hobbit that you were."
+My dear Bilbo! he said.
+Something is the matter with you!
+You are not the hobbit that you were.

-And so they crossed the bridge and passed the mill by the river and came right back to Bilbo's own door.
-"Bless me!
-What's going on?" he cried.
+And so they crossed the bridge and passed the mill by the river and came right back to Bilbos own door.
+Bless me!
+Whats going on? he cried.
 There was a great commotion, and people of all sorts, respectable and unrespectable, were thick round the door, and many were going in and out-not even wiping their feet on the mat, as Bilbo noticed with annoyance.

 If he was surprised, they were more surprised still.
 He had arrived back in the middle of an auction!
 There was a large notice in black and red hung on the gate, stating that on June the Twenty-second Messrs.
-Grubb, Grubb, and Bunowes would sell by auction the effects of he late Bilbo Baggins Esquire, of Bag-End, Underhill, Hobbiton.
-Sale to commence at ten o'clock sharp.
-It was now nearly lunchtime, and most of the things had already been sold, for various prices from next to nothing to old songs (as is not unusual at auctions).
-Bilbo's cousins the Sackville-Bagginses were, in fact, busy measuring his rooms to see if their own furniture would fit.
-In short Bilbo was "Presumed Dead," and not everybody that said so was sorry to find the presumption wrong.
+Grubb, Grubb, and Bun-owes would sell by auction the effects of the late Bilbo Baggins Esquire, of Bag-End, Underhill, Hobbiton.
+Sale to commence at ten oclock sharp.
+It was now nearly lunch-time, and most of the things had already been sold, for various prices from next to nothing to old songs (as is not unusual at auctions).
+Bilbos cousins the Sackville-Bagginses were, in fact, busy measuring his rooms to see if their own furniture would fit.
+In short Bilbo was Presumed Dead, and not everybody that said so was sorry to find the presumption wrong.

-The return of Mr. Bilbo Baggins created quite a disturbance, both under the Hill and over the Hill, and across the Water; it was a great deal more than a nine days' wonder.
+The return of Mr. Bilbo Baggins created quite a disturbance, both under the Hill and over the Hill, and across the Water; it was a great deal more than a nine days wonder.
 The legal bother, indeed, lasted for years.
 It was quite a long time before Mr. Baggins was in fact admitted to be alive again.
 The people who had got specially good bargains at the Sale took a deal of convincing; and in the end to sav6 time Bilbo had to buy back quite a lot of his own furniture.
-Many of his silver spoons mysteriously disppeared and were never accounted for.
+Many of his silver spoons mysteriously disappeared and were never accounted for.
 Personally he suspected the Sackville-Bagginses.
 On their side they never admitted that the returned Baggins was genuine, and they were not on friendly terms with Bilbo ever after.
-They really had wanted to live in his nice hobbit-hole so very much.
+They really had wanted to live in his nice hobbithole so very much.